Jimmy-YMJ/min-router/README.md

 # mini-routerjs
-This a very basic router with functionalities of parsing route and registering callbacks for browser and nodejs.
+A very basic router with functionalities of parsing route and registering callbacks for browser and nodejs.

 ## Installing
 Use via npm: